arjepsen/FreeBrewie-SOM/Docs/Brewie_SOM_Service_Autostart_2026-06-25.md

 _Date: 2026-06-25_

 ## Purpose
-This note captures the current transition from manual BrewieApp bring-up to systemd-managed startup on the SOM.
+This note captures the transition from manual BrewieApp bring-up to systemd-managed startup on the SOM.

-The service already exists on the SOM and is enabled, but the observed service still launches the old placeholder script:
+Initial observed state:

 ```text
 ExecStart=/opt/brewie/hello.sh
 ```

-The next service test is therefore not creating autostart from scratch.
-It is replacing the placeholder command with the real BrewieApp command:
+Current proven state:

 ```text
 ExecStart=/opt/brewie/brewie_app
 ```

+`brewie.service` is enabled and has been observed running `brewie_app` as the main process.
+The target screen comes on through the service-started app, and the journal shows heartbeat transmit plus `STATUS_REPORT` receive.

 ## Current proven manual baseline
 The real BrewieApp has been manually installed at: